Boundedness of elliptic Calabi-Yau threefolds: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Burt Totaro for kindly suggesting the proof of Theorem \ref{t-BT}, which is a generalization of \cite{Tot12}*{Theorem 4.1}.
 The authors wish to thank Joaqu\'in Moraga for reading a preliminary draft of this work.
+They also thank Antonella Grassi, Talon Stark, and Isabel Stenger for useful comments on the first version of this work.
+Lastly, the authors would like to thank the anonymous referee for useful comments and suggestions that helped the authors improve the clarity of this work.